What is Freight Factoring?

 • Additional services included

 Unlike quick pay, factoring provides consistent pricing across all loads, making it easier to predict costs over time.
+Porter Freight Funding offers an introductory rate of 1.5% for the first 60 days.

 Get Paid Faster With Porter Freight Funding